d2l-ai/d2l-en/chapter_appendix_math/naive-bayes-to-mv-to-appendix.md

 Unfortunately, this requires that we estimate $p(y | \mathbf{x})$ for every value of $\mathbf{x} = x_1, ..., x_d$.
 Imagine that each feature could take one of $2$ values.
 For example, the feature $x_1 = 1$ might signify that the word apple appears in a given document and $x_1 = 0$ would signify that it does not.
 If we had $30$ such binary features, that would mean that we need to be prepared to classify any of $2^{30}$ (over 1 billion!) possible values of the input vector $\mathbf{x}$.

 Moreover, where is the learning?
-If we need to see every single possible example in order to predict the corresponding label then we're not really learning a pattern but just memorizing the dataset.
+If we need to see every single possible example in order to predict the corresponding label then we are not really learning a pattern but just memorizing the dataset.

 ## The Naive Bayes Classifier